dejan2609/tutorial-swarm-storm/README.md

 	       main.class \
 	       topologyArgument1 \
 	       topologyArgument2
+**Note:** This command will spawn a Docker container, deploy the topology and then remove the container.
+You should provide the `-H tcp://127.0.0.1:2375` argument to make sure the container is started on the machine you are currently working on; if you left the scheduling to Docker Swarm, the deployment might fail because the spawning host does not have the topology file.
-Since relative paths are not supported, we use `readlink -m topology.jar` which produces an absolute path for `topology.jar`.
-You can also provide an absolute path directly.
+By the way, we use `readlink -m topology.jar` which produces an absolute path for `topology.jar`, because relative paths are not supported.
+You can also provide an absolute path directly, though.

 Killing the topology can either be done via the Storm web UI interactively or, assuming the running topology is called `runningTopology`, like this: